devakapatel/t9-nextra-4/content/sem-5/question-banks/psc/unit-3.md

 The choice of layout method depends on your specific requirements and the desired appearance of your GUI.

-## 31) How can you handle events in a Tkinter application, such as changing the background color or updating a label's text when a button is clicked?
+## <mark> 31) How can you handle events in a Tkinter application, such as changing the background color or updating a label's text when a button is clicked? </mark>

 To handle events in a Tkinter application, such as changing the background color or updating a label's text when a button is clicked, you can use event binding.
 This involves associating a function (event handler) with a specific event (like a button click).
 Below is a simple example demonstrating how to achieve this in Tkinter.